tinyg210/localstack-tc-init-hooks/README.md

 ### The premise

 The Docker image used for the LocalStackContainer was `localstack/localstack:2.1.0`, the latest version at that point.
-The setup would copy an initialization script to the container, using the `/docker-entrypoint-initaws.d` path.
+The setup would copy an initialization script to the container using the `/docker-entrypoint-initaws.d` path.

 ```
   @Container